nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 cleanup = true
 ```

-This directive will, on a _successful_ completion of a Nextflow run, automatically delete all intermediate files stored in the `work/` directory 🛀.
+This directive will, on a _successful_ completion of a Nextflow run, automatically delete all intermediate files stored in the `work/` directory.
 Note that none of the 'published' files in the `--outdir` results directory will be deleted if the pipeline specifies to _copy_ results files, _however_ removal of these intermediate files will mean debugging 'silent fails' more difficult.

 To get around this, we suggest that you can optionally make an additional internal profile called debug: